Reservoir image

 • We're still working out the exact route for pipelines and where to put the water treatment works and abstraction point.
 We'll be undertaking further assessments, and talking to local stakeholders about this.

-• There will be a community consultation in late 2025.
+• There will be a community consultation in 2026.

 • We aim to submit a planning application in 2027.